 Just as important as setting aside time, journaling needs its own dedicated space!

-Whether that be in the attic or basement, a space identified with the sole purpose for journaling is ideal.
+Whether that be in the attic or basement, a space identified with the sole purpose of journaling is ideal.
 Not only will it help develop your journaling habit.
 But it will also ensure you don’t get distracted by other activities or people when you are, say, journaling in the kitchen or bedroom.
 This usually is a recipe for distraction and cluttered thoughts.
 It is a crucial rule of our Journal Ultimate Guide that your journaling space is truly yours.
 Keep it free from outside influence.
 Treat it as sacred.

 Expressing your thoughts haphazardly is one way to journal your way through life.
 But it’s certainly not the only way.
 Through science and research, we have developed our own 5-step template.
 Following this tactic, you get the most out of the experience and position yourself for success.
 It is known as the G.R.E.E.T. method and is summarized as:

 Goals are a milestone we aim to reach some time in the future.
 Most people do not achieve the goals they set for themselves.
 This usually happens due to laziness, lack of accountability, or mismanagement of priorities.

 Journaling your goals improves your chances of accomplishing them by a large margin.
 One particular study looked at 149 participants from 6 countries, who worked in various fields.
 The participants were divided into five groups.
 Each group asked to go through a different process in setting their goals and working towards them: